Prefer to listen? Just press the play button 👇and soak it up while you walk the dog, make dinner or do the dishes.

 Content designers play such an important role for users that we’ve become integral to the development process.

 We don’t write or create for our own egos.
-Some of those self-described writers get very upset when you change their words but what content designers do is for the users, not for ourselves.
+Some of those self-described content writers get very upset when you change their words but what content designers do is for the users, not for ourselves.

 Let me repeat that; we create and write for the user (cue the Tron theme song!)